About this book

 Writing with Intent 1982 - 2004

 The companion volume to the recently reissued Second Words, Moving Targets is an essential collection of critical prose by Margaret Atwood, now available in a handsome new A List edition.

 The most precious treasure of this collection is that it gives us the rich back-story and diverse range of influences on Margaret Atwood’s work.
 From the aunts who encouraged her nascent writing career to the influence of George Orwell’s Nineteen Eighty-Four on The Handmaid’s Tale, we trace the movement of Atwood’s fertile and curious mind in action over the years.

 This is a landmark volume from a major writer whose worldwide readership is in the millions, and whose work has influenced and entertained generations.
-Moving Targets is the companion volume to Second Words.
+Moving Targets is also the companion volume to the recently reissued Second Words.

 Margaret Atwood is one of the world's preeminent writers - winner of the Booker Prize, the Scotiabank Giller Prize, and the Governor General's Literary Award.
 She lives in Toronto.
 Visit Margaret Atwood's website: http://www.margaretatwood.ca/ Check out Margaret Atwood's blog: http://marg09.wordpress.com/ Follow Margaret Atwood on Twitter: http://www.twitter.com/margaretatwood